transformrs/transformrs/README.md

 Essentially AI is about transforming data, so I called this library `transformrs` as "Transformations in Rust".
 It's also a play on the word "transformers" which is an important algorithm in AI.

+## Google Cloud API

+This is a difficult one to get working.
+On the Cloud Text-to-Speech API page, click to enable the API.
+In the API key page (API & Services -> Credentials), ensure that the key has access (is restricted to) the Cloud Text-to-Speech API (for text to speech) and the Generative Language API (for chat completions).

+This is using the "old" Cloud Text-to-Speech API instead of the "new" Gemini 2.0 API.
+Gemini 2.0 can do higher quality text to speech, but it currently seems not very stable yet.
+It for example doesn't follow the prompt very closely.
+It may for example say "This is the text you asked for" instead of just reading the text.